How to reduce the risk of burst pipes

 Near a meter, if you have one fitted inside

-If you're still unsure where your stop tap is, ask a neighbour.
-The chances are, there's will be located in a similar place.
+If you're still unsure where your yours is, ask a neighbour.
+The chances are that your neighbour’s will be located in a similar place.

-Which way do you turn a stop tap off?
+Which way do you turn a stopcock off?

-Test the tap by turning it clockwise to turn the water off, then anti-clockwise to turn the water back on.
+Test the tap by turning it clockwise to turn the water off, then anti-clockwise to turn it back on.

 Who should I contact if I have a burst pipe?

-Once you've dealt with the initial emergency issues of turning off the water and collecting leaking water, contact your home insurance company, especially if your home has been damaged by the water.
+Once you've dealt with the initial emergency issues of turning off the water and collecting leaking water, contact your home insurance company, especially if your home has been damaged.

-Your insurer will either arrange for a plumber to come and see the damage, or suggest you contact a professional plumber to fix the pipe.
-If the electrics are affected, you'll need to contact an electrician too.
+Your insurer will either arrange for a plumber to come and see the damage or suggest you contact one to fix the pipe.
+If the electrics are affected, you'll need to contact an electrician, too.

 How to prepare your pipes for cold weather

-Pipes are very prone to bursting when the weather is freezing cold, so before the winter sets in, think about the methods you could adopt to help protect your pipes.
+Pipes are prone to bursting when the weather is freezing, so before the winter sets in think about the methods you could adopt to help protect your pipes.

 Some of the key things you can do include: